Getting started

 Turntable

-Resume — option for automatically resuming rotation after interacting with the scene.
+Resume — automatically resumes rotation after scene interaction

 Custom aspect ratio